Affordable Home Gym Equipment to Complete Any At-Home Workout

 Your workout: Vinyasa Yoga Flow for Beginners

-Your equipment: Gaiam Print Yoga Mat ($16, walmart.com)
+Your equipment: Gaiam Print Yoga Mat (from $18, walmart.com)

 Kettlebells: Kettlebell Cardio Workout